 Doing fun literacy activities, playing around with letters and sounds from 3-4 years old can be beneficial.
 However, some children at the same age may not be interested at all, and forcing them could make them reject it, so then it may be best to wait a little longer.
 You know your child best, so you will be able to tell when they are ready.

-Depending on what you are comfortable with, there is no need to wait for your child to learn to read and write in their second language.
-Most children are able to learn in two languages simultaneously if they have the right support.
+There is no need to wait for your child to learn to read and write in their second language.
+Most children are able to become biliterate and learn in two languages simultaneously if they have the right support.
 Depending on which languages they are learning, there can be more benefits than others.

 Learning to read and write with similar alphabets